Indian vulture crisis: Conservation

-Captive-breeding programmes for the Indian vulture are started to help recover its numbers.
+Captive-breeding programmes for the Indian vulture have been created to help recover its numbers.
 As the vultures are long lived, slow breeding and notoriously difficult to breed in captivity, the programmes are expected to take a long time.
 The captive-bred birds will be released to the wild when the environment is clear of diclofenac.

 In 2002, the Parsis asked the International Centre for Birds of Prey for assistance with vulture breeding.

 In 2014, Saving Asia's Vultures from Extinction announced that they would start releasing captive-bred birds into the wild by 2016.
+2 Himalayan Griffons were released in Haryana, India in 2016.
+In 2017, Saving Asia's Vulture's from Exctinction released captive-reared white-rumped vultures in Nepal.

 In 2016, Jatayu Conservation Breeding Centre in Pinjore released captive bred vultures into the wild as part of Asia's first vulture re-introduction program.
 Small numbers of birds have bred across peninsular India, in Karnataka and Tamil Nadu.
 Three more breeding centers have been set up in the Indian states of West Bengal, Assam and Madhya Pradesh in addition to four smaller facilities in collaboration with zoos.

 In 2020, the Ministry of Environment, Forest and Climate Change of Government of India launched a Vulture Action Plan 2020–25.
 It aims to step up conservation measures and set up a mechanism to ensure that toxic drugs other than diclofenac are also banned for veterinary use.